Coherent-Partners/spark-ts-sdk/docs/readme.md

 Most of the SDK methods are non-transactional, meaning that a request is expected to perform one task only (i.e, hitting one Spark endpoint only).
 In short, a stateless roundtrip.
-However, for convenience purposes, some of the methods can execute a series of tasks, handle their internal states, and return the final result in a single call (or _transaction)_.
+For convenience purposes, some of the methods can execute a series of tasks handle their internal states, and return the final result in a single call (or _transaction)_.

-For example:
+For instance:

 - `Spark.folders.create(data)` will create a folder and upload a cover image (if any) in separate requests.